-This official plan document which was adopted by the Council of the Corporation of the City of Vaughan is approved pursuant to Sections 17 and 21 of the Planning Act and came into force on July 17, 2008.
+This Official Plan document which was adopted by the Council of the City of Vaughan is approved, save and except for Deferral No. 1, (please see Attachments 1-3) pursuant to Sections 17 and 21 of the Planning Act and came into force on August 1, 2008.

-Date: July 17, 2008
+Date: August 18, 2008

-Heather Konefat, M.C.L.P., R.P.P.
+Heather Konefat, M.C.I.P., R.P.P.
 Director of Community Planning The Regional Municipality of York